International Concentration Requirements & Curriculum

 - Overseas study (summer or semester) that requires significant intercultural exposure (as, for example, courses taught in languages other than English, seminar courses that involve working with or significant interaction with non-U.S. law students, or programs in which U.S. law students represent a minority of the students enrolled)

-- In-depth intellectual exposure to an international topic leading to the production of a significant written product outside the context of a structured course with an examination (as, for example, writing an article on a topic of international or transnational law for an academic journal, including the McGeorge Global Business and Law Journal and the McGeorge Law Review, or a directed research project)
+- In-depth intellectual exposure to an international topic leading to the production of a significant written product outside the context of a structured course with an examination (as, for example, writing an article on a topic of international or transnational law for an academic journal, including the University of the Pacific Law Review, or a directed research project)

 - Internship or externship with a transnational or international focus